mekkablue/ShowCoordinatesOfSelectedNodes/README.md

 After installation, it will add the menu item *View > Show Coordinates of Selected Nodes*.
 You can set a keyboard shortcut in System Preferences.

+### Options

+Run this line in the Macro Window to disable display of node info:

+    Glyphs.defaults["com.mekkablue.ShowCoordinatesOfSelectedNodes.showNodes"] = False

+Run this line in the Macro Window to disable display of node info:

+    Glyphs.defaults["com.mekkablue.ShowCoordinatesOfSelectedNodes.showHandles"] = False

+To reset the prefs, run any or both of these lines in Macro Window:

+    del Glyphs.defaults["com.mekkablue.ShowCoordinatesOfSelectedNodes.showNodes"]
+    del Glyphs.defaults["com.mekkablue.ShowCoordinatesOfSelectedNodes.showHandles"]

 ### Installation